awesto/django-shop/docs/tutorial/quickstart.rst

 	(shoptutorial)$ tar zxf DOWNLOAD/FOLDER/django-shop-sample-media.tar.gz

 Starting from this folder, you can run all three demos.
-Skip the first two examples if you want to proceed directly with polymorphic products.
-Each demo can be started started on its own.
+Skip the first two examples if you want to proceed directly with the polymorphic products demo.

+.. note:: All demos can be started independently from each other, but you are encouraged to start
+		with the "Simple Product", and then proceed to the more complicate examples.

 .. _media files: http://django-shop.awesto.com/downloads/django-shop-workdir.tar.gz